Vehicle crossings (dropped kerbs) and access ramps

 You will need to apply for a licence if you wish to create a new access onto the highway which involves dropping the kerbs, or if you intend to extend an existing dropped kerb outside your property.
 If you are creating a new access onto the highway and there are no kerbs to be dropped please contact our team to discuss whether you need to apply for a vehicle crossing.
 You can call us on 0345 155 1004.

 The cost of constructing a vehicle crossing varies depending on the contractor you choose, and the specification of crossing required, but will probably be somewhere between £1,500 and £3,000.
+It is advisable to obtain a number of quotes before choosing a contractor.
+If you are uncertain about hiring a contractor the Citizens Advice Bureau provides advice.
 Our licence costs £250 in total, which covers our safety assessment, construction audit and administration costs.

 - Are you able to pay for the licence and construction costs?
 Construction pricing varies depending on the contractor you choose and the specification of crossing required, but will probably cost somewhere between £1,500 and £3,000.
 The licence costs £250 which will be taken in two payments: £85 before the first site visit and £165 after site approval.